3. basic parser

 pub fn binary(parser: &mut Parser, left: Expression, bp: i8) -> Result<Expression> { let operator = parser.advance().to_owned(); let right = expression(parser, bp).context("binary operation- parse expression on the right")?;

-Ok(Expression::Binary { left: Box::new(left), operator: operator, right: Box::new(right), debug_data: parser.debug_data(), })}Using implemented code
+Ok(Expression::Binary { left: Box::new(left), operator: operator, right: Box::new(right), debug_data: parser.debug_data(), })}Using Implemented Code

-Section titled “Using implemented code”Parse Function
+Section titled “Using Implemented Code”Parse Function

-Create a ‘parse’ function in parser/mod.rs:
+‘parse’ function in parser/mod.rs:

-pub fn parse(tokens: Vec<Token>, file: String) -> Result<Vec<Expression>>- initialize ‘Parser’, for the
+pub fn parse(tokens: Vec<Token>, file: String) -> Result<Vec<Expression>>- Initialize ‘Parser’, for the

-- if you encounter a semicolon just continue the loop
+- If you encounter a semicolon just continue the loop

 - output all parsed expressions